-Note: Trade data for June and July is provisional
+Note: Trade data for August is provisional

-- " India posted its first goods trade surplus of USD0.8bn (in over 18 years) in June, but returned back to deficit in July. - Both exports and imports growth remained negative in y/y terms, but the pace of contraction slowed compared to June. - Imports continue to be hurt as domestic demand remains fragile. - While oil imports declined 32% y/y in July, crude oil prices (Indian basket in the intl. market) fell at the same rate. - To some extent, this has helped improve the trade balance during the tumultuous lockdown/ unlock phases.
+- " After posting the first surplus in over 18 years in June, trade turned back to deficit in July. - Deficit widened in August as contraction in exports growth intensified, while the pace of decline in imports growth slowed compared to July. - Imports continue to be hurt as domestic demand remains fragile. - While oil imports declined 42% y/y in August, crude oil prices (Indian basket in the intl. market) fell around 26% y/y. - To some extent, this has helped improve the trade balance during the tumultuous lockdown/unlock phases.